lgiacome/warp/doc/USE_FULL_PXR.md

 If you are doing simulations using periodic boundary counditions for the EM-fields you might want to set `g_spectral = False` as this will reduce the memory footprint of the EM solver.

+When using full_pxr mode with pmls you need to set absorbing_bcs_x/y/z flags to True.
+Unlike warp, picsar can handle different EM boundary conditions along y and z (but same BC for z_min and z_max).
+You would also want force w3d boundaries on fields to False.

 In general you don't need to change the values of `nx_pml`, `ny_pml` ... since the default value already brings good absorbtion rate.
+The PML in picsar in by default appended to the first  and the last ni_pmls OF the simulation domain.
+Field values inside domain guardcells are forced to 0 to emulate perfectly reflective media.
+When using the local solver with full pxr this can be changed slightly in order to put the pml cells inside the domain guardcells though the shift_x_pml/shift_y_pml/shift_z_pml parameters.
+These parameters represent the number of domain guardcells in which the fields are forced to 0.
+So if nx_pml + shift_x_pml = nxguards for example then the whole pml region is held by the guardcell.
+For hybird solver, this has not been implemented yet, and shift parameters don't have any impact